atifkhanncl/atifkhanncl.github.io/sample.md

 [2] Data:
-Minimal - You can train your models without making any change and feed the lightning adapted model with standard train_dataloader, validation_dataloader.
+Minimal - You can train your models without making any change and feed the lightning adapted model with standard pytorch train_dataloader, validation_dataloader.
-Complete- But if you do want to use lightning's data abstraction functionalities, you need to create a 'DataModule' class by extending lightning.LightningDataModule class, within there can be methods/functions for following tasks
+Complete- But if you do want to use full lightning's data abstraction functionalities, you need to create a 'DataModule' class by extending lightning.LightningDataModule class with methods for following tasks
-- [constructor( )] a constructor function that intialise all parameters/variables
+- [constructor( )] a constructor method that intialise all parameters/variables
 - [prepare_data( )] Used for any data-related setup that happens only once, such as loading raw datasets or preprocessing raw data.This is because each GPU will execute the same PyTorch thereby causing duplication.
 ALL of the code in Lightning makes sure the critical parts are called from ONLY one GPU
 - [setup_data( )] Handles any data-related logic that might be dependent on the state of the current process or GPU, such as splitting the data set into train, validation, and test sets, or applying specific transformations.
 - [train_dataloader( )] this method allow you to define train loader parameters such as batch size, pin_memory, shuffle etc.
 - [validation_dataloader( )] this method allow you to define validation loader parameters such as batch size, pin_memory etc.

 [3] Loss:
+Minimal - You can train your models without making any change and define loss as standard pytorch criterion = nn.BCEWithLogitsLoss().
+Complete - This just need to be defined as a method within your model class.

 [4] Optimiser:
+Minimal - You can train your models without making any change and define optimiser as standard pytorch optimiser = torch.AdamW(model.parameters(), lr=learning_rate).
+Complete - This just need to be defined as a method within your model class.

-[5] Slurm sbatch:
+[5] Training as Slurm sbatch job: